SenseLogic/REMIX/README.md

 remix @in:../TOOL/IMAGE_MAGICK/convert "@in:input file.jpg" "@in:output file.jpg"
 ```

-Runs the command if the executable file or input file is newer than the output file.
+Runs the command if the executable or the input file is newer than the output file.

 ```bash
 remix @force ../TOOL/IMAGE_MAGICK/convert input.jpg output.jpg